 To make sure your gear is in good shape for your next wet-weather trip, it’s vital to treat it to a little bit before storing it back when you get home.

 This involves washing your tents, tarps, backpack, and sleeping bag with mild, nondetergent soap.
 After that, you can hang each one to dry at room temperature indoors or outdoors.

 Rainy Day Camping Activities

-- Your camping trip can be fun if it rains.
+Your camping trip can be fun if it rains.
 Keep a container stocked with games and supplies that is earmarked for rainy weather.
 Here is our list of fun activities to keep you happy in the rain.

 - Sing ‘Rain, rain go away’.
-Truthfully, have a great time singing some camp songs or any one of your favorites.
+Have a great time singing some camp songs or any one of your favorites.

 - Tell fun and/or sentimental stories about your life, especially beyond adventures.
 Decorate it with decals and drawings.